noahehall/theBookOfNoah/databases/mongodb.md

         - cascades
         - triggers
         - etc. & e.g.
-          - deleintg a row in a one-to-many relationship should also delete the many rows joined to it
+          - deleting a row in a one-to-many relationship should also delete the many rows joined to it
           - adjusting the quantity of a line item on an order should update the order total cost
             - if the cost is stored in the order row itself
           - in a bank account transfer, the debit from the sneding account and the credit into the receiving account should be an atomic operation where boht succeed or both fail